websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging/publishing-single-assets-and-widgets.md

 # Publishing Single Assets and Widgets

-You can publish single assets and widgets when needed without going through the entire publication process.
+You can publish single assets and widgets when needed without going through the entire publishing process.
 This is much faster than publishing all content at once.

 ## Publishing Single Assets